-In Ambari > Services > Hive > Configs > Database, you can find the user name and reset the password.
+In Ambari > Services > Hive > Configs > Database, you can configure the database user name and password.
 Property names in hive-site.xml for these settings are javax.jdo.option.ConnectionPassword and javax.jdo.option.ConnectionUserName.

 - 2. Enter a password at the prompt. - 3.
 Enter a query.